Thinking of getting back with an ex? Ask yourself these questions first…

 This information is crucial to moving forward with a clean slate, otherwise, you’re both likely to fall into the same patterns that crashed your first relationship.

 6. What are my individual blocks stopping me from being that type of partner?

 Once you know what type of partner you must be to create your ideal relationship, examine your behaviour to see what keeps you from getting there.
-Does a fear of abandonment keep you aloof and unwilling to really commit?
-Do you have trust issues from a previous relationship that are yet to be fully resolved?
-Are you angry, defensive or go on the attack when you feel threatened?
+Does fear of abandonment keep you aloof and unwilling to really commit?
+Do you have trust issues from a previous relationship that is yet to be fully resolved?
+Are you angry, defensive, or go on the attack when you feel threatened?
 Whatever you answer here is an indication of the personal goals you need to set for yourself to bring about the change you want.